 About Me

-My name is Vincent (he/him).
-I am a qualified counsellor with a Diploma in Integrative Counselling from The Minster Centre, a leading Counselling and Psychotherapy training institute.
-I am currently studying for an MA with The Minster Centre and Middlesex University in Integrative Psychotherapy.
+My name is Vincent (he/him), and I'm a qualified integrative counsellor.
+I earned my Diploma in Integrative Counselling from The Minster Centre, a highly regarded training institute.
+I'm committed to continued growth and am pursuing an MA in Integrative Psychotherapy with The Minster Centre and Middlesex University.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their code of ethics.